Jamesits/ubuntu-live-miner-x86_64/README.md

 sudo make all
 ```

+If you got some download error/hash sum mismatch error in the build process, run `sudo make all` again.

 ## Caveat

  * There are some cases build script will umount `/dev` or `/proc` on build server. **Prepare to hard reset build server at any time.**